How to use Going Merry to find scholarships and apply for them, all on one platform

-Why does Going Merry work?
-Because we were in your shoes not long ago, so we know exactly what the pain points were.
-In fact, Going Merry began as a research project at Stanford University, when our founders were applying for scholarships and realized just how broken the whole scholarship app process is.
+The company began as a research project at Stanford University, when our founders were applying for scholarships and realized just how broken the whole scholarship app process is.

 So, we fixed it.
 You’re welcome.

-Our scholarship finder app was designed with students like YOU in mind.
-So let’s break down how it all works.
+Now let’s break down how it all works.

 How to use the Going Merry Scholarship Portal

-1) Sign up with your email.
+1) Sign up with your (personal) email.